Kennedy Space Center Launch Complex 39A: Current status

-The private American aerospace manufacturer and space transportation services company SpaceX has been the lease holder as of April 14, 2014.
+The private American company SpaceX has been the lease holder as of April 14, 2014.
 The terms of the agreement gave SpaceX a 20-year exclusive lease to LC-39A.
 SpaceX has launched their launch vehicles from the pad since the launch of the SpaceX CRS-10 Dragon resupply mission in 2017, and crewed missions since the launch of the Crew Dragon Demo-2 mission in 2020.
 Currently Pad 39A is used to host launches of astronauts on the crewed-version of the Dragon space capsule in a public–private partnership with NASA.

 SpaceX assembles its launch vehicles horizontally in a hangar near the pad and transports them horizontally to the pad before erecting the vehicle to vertical for the launch.

-Future plans

-With the expiration of the leases on LZ-1 and LZ-2, SpaceX plans to construct two landing zones for Falcon 9 and Falcon Heavy "Return-to-launch-site" landings.

-SpaceX plans on completing a Starship pad at LC-39A with a configuration equivalent to Pad B at Starbase.
+SpaceX is building a Starship pad at LC-39A with a configuration equivalent to Pad B at Starbase.
 The launch tower was fully stacked in September 2022.
 After a few years of dormancy, SpaceX resumed work on the pad in the summer of 2024.
 On November 5, 2025, the launch mount for the Starship pad was lifted into place.

+Future plans

+With the expiration of the leases on LZ-1 and LZ-2, SpaceX plans to construct two landing zones for Falcon 9 and Falcon Heavy "Return-to-launch-site" landings.

 There are also plans to expand the tank farm at the site and construct a separate catch-only tower for recovering Starship vehicles.